 How does the Studio 230 deliver such high output at the mid-range and high end?
 It’s the 6.5” PolyPlas midrange driver.
 It brings pitch-perfect clarity with accuracy and strength.
 When that is combined with the 1” CMMD Lite high-frequency driver, the Studio 230 is capable of delivering a masterful performance.

 In fact, if you require additional power, with a recommended power handling of 20 – 150W per speaker, the JBL Studio 230 is compatible with a wide variety of amplifiers.
-As an example, the SMSL SA50 should be just fine, but if you want to go for the overkill, you could get something like the SMSL SA-98E.

 - Efficient, high output